 My kid and I just read A Wrinkle In Time.
 Well, I read it to him.
 And he’s six, so we used the graphic novel.

-At the end of this version, there is a page of Discussion Questions.
-See how many of our recurring questioning problems you spot:
+At the end, there’s a page of Discussion Questions.
+See how many of our recurring questioning problems you spot (I typed these all out down at the bottom):

 The Problems